Assistant Professor of Statistics

 Black line eventually reported cases after 10 weeks.

 Google Trends index for a specific keyword is an index ranging from 0 to 100.
-Calculated using the number of searches for that keyword divided by the total number of searches of the region and time period considered to compare relative popularity.
+Calculated using the number of searches for that keyword divided by the total number of searches of the region and time period considered to compare relative popularity

 Weekly Google Trends index for keyword ‘dengue’ in Brazil, 2019 to 2024.

-Correlation among dengue cases and Google Trends indices for several dengue-related keywords in Brazil, Jan 2013 - Dec 2023
+Calculated correlation between dengue cases and Google Trends indices for several dengue-related keywords in Brazil, Jan 2013 - Dec 2023

-Highest correlation between dengue cases and keywords sintomas dengue (0.93), dengue (0.90), and sintomas de dengue (0.89).
-Highest intercorrelations among keywords sintomas dengue and dengue (0.97)
+sintomas dengue (0.93), dengue (0.90), and sintomas de dengue (0.89)

 Results vary by state.
 In general, Google Trends and joint model for reported cases and delay distribution by InfoDengue are the best-performing approaches